 - It was seen as a move to control the non-nuclear weapons state since the NWS did not show any intentions towards eliminating their own nuclear stockpile in a time-bound manner.

-- After decades of negotiations, the CTBT was finally adopted by the UN General Assembly on September 10th
+- After decades of negotiations, the CTBT was finally adopted by the United Nations (UN) on September 10th 1996.

-- In June that year, the Indian representative to the UN, Arundhati Ghose had stated rejecting the treaty, “The CTBT that we see emerging appears to be shaped more by the technological preferences of the nuclear weapon states rather than the imperatives of nuclear disarmament.
+- In June that year, the Indian representative to the UN, Arundhati Ghose had started rejecting the treaty, “The CTBT that we see emerging appears to be shaped more by the technological preferences of the nuclear-weapon states rather than the imperatives of nuclear disarmament.
 This was not the CTBT that India envisaged in 1954.
 This cannot be the CTBT that India can be expected to accept.”

 - India did not accept the CTBT since many other countries were reluctant to eliminate their nuclear weaponry.